Better health in our 50s

 Without these, your microbiome will lack the necessary diversity and quantity of microbes, which can lead to poor health, including increased anxiety and memory deterioration.

-Cognitive engagement – novelty, having a purpose and ongoing learning
+Cognitive engagement – having a purpose and ongoing learning

 To keep our brains sharp, it is important to keep learning – acquiring new skills and/ or engaging in complex tasks help to maintain neural connections.
 Other important factors include social engagement and purposeful activities such as hobbies, mentoring and creative pursuits that have been shown to enhance mental clarity, and boost motivation.
 What’s good for your brain.